 Locate SSL Certificate in our vCenter Appliance (VCSA)

-If you have the acme inside VCSA, which I have told you better not, we can find the certificates in the route that has told you let’s encrypt.
-If, on the other hand, you have generated this in another Linux, we will have to create three files within our VCSA: cert.pem, privkey.pem, and fullchain.pem.
+If you have generated this in another Linux, as recommended, we will have to create three files within our VCSA: cert.pem, privkey.pem, and fullchain.pem.

-As you can imagine, include the content of /etc/letsencrypt/live/vcsa.jorgedelacruz.es/cert.pem inside the new file /root/cert.pem inside VCSA.
+As you can imagine, including the content of /etc/letsencrypt/live/vcsa.jorgedelacruz.es/cert.pem inside the new file /root/cert.pem inside VCSA.

 The content of /etc/letsencrypt/live/vcsa.jorgedelacruz.es/privkey.pem inside /root/privkey.pem